 Shrink labels have a shelf life and you should be aware of labels that have expired.
 Labels that are older than 9-12 months begin to lose their functionality and they may cause your shrink sleeving machinery to malfunction.
 Check with your label supplier for the best dates of use.
 Discard labels that have expired by more than a month or two.

-If excess material such as loose sleeves or fallen containers have gathered in the tunnel or applicator of your shrink sleeve labeling machinery, make sure to thoroughly clean it out.
+If excess material such as loose sleeves or fallen containers has gathered in the tunnel or applicator of your shrink sleeve labeling machinery, make sure to thoroughly clean it out.
 The machine and tunnel will perform better once this debris has been cleaned out.
 Make sure the conveyor is clean and running smoothly.

 If your shrink sleeve labeling machinery is malfunctioning, you may be running the conveyor at the wrong speed.
 Check the recommended speed in your operator manual, then measure the speed of your conveyor using a tachometer that is designed for measuring conveyor speeds.
 If the speed is above or below what it should be, adjust as needed and run the machinery again.
-Conveyor speeds can not only affect sleeve application, it determines how long the product is in the shrink tunnel, which effects the shrink quality and appearance of your products.
+Conveyor speeds can not only affect sleeve application, it determines how long the product is in the shrink tunnel, which affects the shrink quality and appearance of your products.

 If the chain on your machine is overheating, it may cause problems such as shrinking the film on the label prematurely.
 An overheating chain is evidence of other issues within your machine that will need to be addressed before you continue running it.
 There are methods of cooling the chain, such as adding a blower to the body of the conveyor to dissipate heat.